corriebar/Berlin-Bayesians-Hands-On/README.md

 > conda env create -f berlinbayesians.yml

+A short working example of how to implement a linear model in PyMC and visualize it with Arviz can be found [here](https://github.com/ermeel86/ermeel86.github.io/blob/master/meetups/berlinbayesians/PyMC3_ArviZ_Practical_Minimum.ipynb).

 ## Get started
 If you don't know where to start, consider some of these examples: